Alina Okun

 How 150 Years Shaped the Way You Think About Work

-A cultural critique tracing how a system engineered between 1870 and 1920 came to feel like the natural order of things.
-The book draws on labor history, linguistics, psychology, anthropology, and economics to show that the rules we follow were written recently, by specific people, for specific reasons.
+Tracing how a system built between 1870 and 1920 came to feel like the natural order of things, drawing on labor history, linguistics, psychology, anthropology, and economics.

 briefexperiment.com